storageos/storageos.github.io/_docs/reference/os_support.md

 It is required to install linux-image-extra for any generic ubuntu.

-Google Cloud Engine has got a candidate to install linux-image-extra with gce optimisation for Ubuntu 16.04.
-However, Ubuntu 18.04 doesn't have a package for it yet.
+Google Cloud Engine has a candidate to install linux-image-extra with gce optimisation for Ubuntu 16.04 but this package is not yet available for Ubuntu 18.04.

 ```
 sudo apt -y update